If you see your dog sleep with her eyes open, you might become concerned. However, more often than not, the dog isn’t actually sleeping like that.

 Why Does My Dog Sleep With Her Eyes Open?

-Why Does My Dog Sleep With Her Eyes Open?
-Three Potential Causes
+Dog Sleeping With Eyes Open -3 Potential Causes

 The difference between dogs and humans, though, is that canines have a third eyelid.